Table of contents

 In this guide, we will be focusing on GitHub as our remote service provider

-Adding a Remote (git remote add)
+Adding a Remote (git remote add

 What It Does: To connect your local Git repository to a remote one (like GitHub), you need to add a remote.
 This tells Git where your project should be stored and shared.

-How to Use It: Use the command git remote add name-of-remote url-of-remote to add a remote.
-For example: git remote add origin <https://github.com/your-username/your-repo.git\>
+How to Use It: Use the command git remote add name-of-remote url-of-remote

-Here, origin is just a common name for the default remote, and url-of-remote is the web address of your remote repository.
+is just a common name for the default remote, and url-of-remote

-Pushing Changes to a Remote (git push)
+Pushing Changes to a Remote (git push

 What It Does: Imagine you've created some fantastic new additions for your project in your local Git repository, and you want the world to see them.
 Pushing is like sending those new additions to your remote repository so others can view and admire your work.

-How to Use It: After you've made your local changes, use git push remote-name branch-name to send your changes to the remote.
-For example: git push origin master
+How to Use It: After you've made your local changes, use git push remote-name branch-name

-This sends the changes in your local master branch to the origin remote.
+This sends the changes in your local master

-Pulling Changes from a Remote (git pull)
+Pulling Changes from a Remote (git pull

 What It Does: Now, imagine other collaborators are also working on your project in the remote repository.
 To see their changes and incorporate them into your own local project, you need to pull their changes into your local repository.

-How to Use It: To fetch and merge changes from the remote, use git pull remote-name branch-name.
-For example: **git pull origin master**
+How to Use It: To fetch and merge changes from the remote, use git pull remote-name branch-name

-This fetches the changes made by others in the master branch of the origin remote and merges them into your local branch.
+This fetches the changes made by others in the master

 Cloning a Remote Repository